Leonn24/README-Gen/README.md

   - [Questions](#questions)

   ## Usage
-  This project usage is used for anyone who needs a README.md file for their project!
+  This project usage is for anyone that needs a README.md file for their own GitHub Project!

   ## Contributing
   undefined